Sartharis/15-466-f19-base3/README.md

-# (TODO: your game's title)
+# Sea Scraper

-Author: (TODO: your name)
+Author: Jan Orlowski

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Explore the deep sea water and take in the atmosphere.

 Screen Shot: